-The 1998 CDF Commentary on Ad tuendam fidem (paragraph 11) gives examples of "truths connected to revelation by historical necessity and which are to be held definitively".
-One was the Canonisation of Saints, upon which I commented in my recent piece about the Infallibility - or otherwise - of Canonisation.
-Another was the Bull Apostolicae curae, upon which I wrote in my final piece on Reordination.
-I now move on to "the legitimacy of the election of the Sovereign Pontiff".
+The 1998 CDF Commentary on Ad tuendam fidem (paragraph 11) gave examples of "truths connected to revelation by historical necessity and which are to be held definitively".
+One was "the legitimacy of the election of the Sovereign Pontiff".

 I have near my desk a useful little CTS pamphlet (1958) (it cost me 6d when I was a smart little chap of seventeen ... money well spent): The Popes from St Peter to Pius XII.
 Jolly good for dates and simple summaries.
 Based upon the Annuario Pontificio of 1904 and 1905.
 Each pope has his own number.
 Numbers 112, 114, 116: Pope Formosus was posthumously deposed by his successor Stephen VII but rehabilitated by his successor Theodore II.
 119 Leo V: "Regarded as probably an anti-pope".
 Leo VIII (993): "His election is of doubtful validity".
 133 Benedict V: "His election is of doubtful validity".
 146A Sylvester III: "His election is of doubtful validity".
 147 Gregory VI: "His election therefore is of doubtful validity".
 200 Urban VI: "The election ... has however been generally deemed valid".